HCDigitalScholarship/onboarder/slides/inheritance.md

 ---

 It is also common to see `extra_css` and `extra_js` blocks.
 These let you add js and css that are specific to a particular page.
+You can also create a unique title (the text in the browser tab) for each page.

 *base.html*
 ```html